mikiehan/CS356-P0P-Expect/README.md

   - Unzip it wiht ```tar -xf expect.tar```
   - exec this command **once** ```echo 'LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./' >> ~/.bashrc```
   - logout and re-login UTCS machine
-  - try to execute ```./expect``` if you can see something like "expect1.1>".
+  - try to execute ```./expect``` if you can see like "expect1.1>".
 It means you could run expect now.
 Type exit and then enter to exit.

 ## Testing script with expect
-When we grade your projects, we will run several **expect** scripts for automation.
-Here we provide three scripts for you to test out your program.
+When we grade your assignment, we will run several **expect** script to do auto-grading.
+We will give you three script for self testing.
-- Download the script.tar file.
+- Download the testing script
 - Extract files with ```tar -xf script.tar```
 - Make sure your client, server, testing script and expect (if you are in UTCS machine) are in same directory
 - Run Server (Terminal 1)